aabiji/muse/readme.md

-Muse is a cli music player.
+Muse is a cli audio player.
 Just enter `muse play` and play away!

 ### Installation
 ```